GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Related Works

 \section{Related Works}

 \paragraph{\textbf{Human-Object Interaction:}} With the introduction of benchmark datasets like V-COCO~\cite{gupta2015visual} and HICO-DET~\cite{chao2018learning}, there is a plethora of works detecting human-object interactions~\cite{fang2020dirv,gao2018ican,li2019transferable,liuamplifying, wan2019pose, wang2019deep,gao2020drg,ulutan2020vsgnet, qi2018learning, zhong2020polysemy, kim2020detecting, liu2020consnet, hou2020visual, wang2020contextual, IDN}.
 Earlier works~\cite{gkioxari2018detecting} in this area focus on the visual features of humans and objects.
 Many subsequent works~\cite{wang2019deep,gao2018ican, gao2020drg} try to find spatial context for interactions on top of these visual features.
 Gao et al.~\cite{gao2018ican} present a self-attention mechanism around individual humans and objects.
 T. Wang et al.~\cite{wang2019deep} leverage this attention mechanism with a squeeze and excitation block~\cite{hu2018squeeze} from object detection.
-Some works~\cite{li2020pastanet, fang2018pairwise} utilized body part based attention to detect HOIs.
 Recently, graph-based architectures where humans and objects are considered nodes attempt to understand spatial context~\cite{gao2020drg,wang2020contextual} for the structural relations.
 ConsNet~\cite{liu2020consnet} has leveraged word embeddings of the objects in this graph structure.
-Moreover, IDN~\cite{IDN} considered HOI as a transformation process over humans and objects.
-A few recent works ~\cite{fang2020dirv,liao2020ppdm, wang2020learning} have developed a one step pipeline to detect HOIs rather than the traditional two-step (object detection + HOI detection) approach.
+Additionally, Hou et al.~\cite{hou2021affordance, hou2021detecting} have utilized object affordance to detect HOIs.
+A few recent works ~\cite{tamura2021qpic, chen2021reformulating, kim2021hotr, zou2021end} have developed a one stage pipeline to detect HOIs rather than the two-stage (object detection + HOI detection) approach.
+We only compare our method with two stage HOI detection networks.
 However, none of the existing attention-based works try to utilize additional features like relative spatial configurations or object semantics to find richer spatial contextual features in the attention framework.
 In this aspect, GTNet proposes a pairwise attention network with a guidance mechanism for detecting HOIs by encoding spatial contextual information.
 We leverage spatial configurations and object semantic information to guide our attention network.